zpgallegos/zavant/dbt/README.md

 The presentation layer consumes semantic metrics rather than rebuilding formulas in charts.
-Player and team entities make the same descriptive dimensions available across both fact families.
+Player and team entities make the same descriptive dimensions available across the supported fact families.

 ## Business grains